Big South Fork of the Cumberland River: Hydrology

 The river draws water from a drainage basin of Carboniferous rock in the Cumberland Plateau.
 Taken together, the Big South Fork and its tributaries drain between 1123 sqmi and 1382 sqmi, of which about 17% is covered by the associated National Recreation Area.

 The maximum recorded water flow on the Big South Fork was 93200 cuft/s, the minimum recorded was 11 cuft/s, and the river averages a flow of 1760 cuft/s.
 Around half of the Big South Fork's annual streamflow occurs during the months of January through March, and the lowest streamflow typically occurs during September and October.

-Along the river basin, water drops from an maximum original elevation of 1250 ft above sea level at Peter's Bridge on the Clear Fork, to 723 ft where the waters meet the Cumberland.
+Along the river basin, water drops from a maximum original elevation of 1250 ft above sea level at Peter's Bridge on the Clear Fork, to 723 ft where the waters meet the Cumberland.
 Between the confluence of the New River and Clear Fork, and Leatherwood Ford the river has an average gradient across 6.2 mi of 20 feet per mile (fpm), and a maximum gradient of 40 fpm.

 Major tributaries of the Big South Fork include: